Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York formalism: Introduction

 Recently \cite{Altas_Tekin_single}, we studied the constraint equations of General Relativity in the Bowen-York \cite{BY,Altas_redux} formalism and constructed approximate initial data (for the vacuum case) for a single black hole with spin and linear momentum pointing in arbitrary directions.
-That single black hole can represent an isolated gravitating object either long before or after the merger of black holes, briefly before it settles to a stationary object.
+Bowen-York approach in solving the Einstein constraint equations starts with a conformally flat 3-metric and hence the single gravitating object described in this formalism typically has junk gravitational radiation; and before it settles to a single black hole, it will emit this radiation.
+Furthermore, if it is spinning, in the final stationary state, it cannot be represented in the conformal Bowen-York form \cite{Garat, Kroon}.
 It would be pedantic to stress the importance of understanding the merger of black holes as we are living in a time, observation of not only black hole collisions but also other compact objects is in a thrilling state since the first announcement \cite{merger}.

-In this work, we extend our earlier discussion to binary black holes orbiting around each other with generically different but anti-parallel spins and linear momenta.
+In this work, we extend our earlier discussion to binary black holes, still in the Bowen-York formalism, orbiting around each other with generically different but anti-parallel spins and linear momenta.
 We assume that the spacetime is asymptotically flat and globally hyperbolic with conformally flat hypersurfaces as in \cite{BY}, which makes the momentum constraint easily solvable.
 But of course the Hamiltonian constraint is a nonlinear partial differential equation which ultimately requires numerical techniques to be solved.
-Here, instead, we use perturbation theory, assuming small spin and small linear momenta and separation (compared to masses and the distances we are looking at) to obtain analytical formulas for the conformal factor.
+Here, instead, we use perturbation theory, assuming small spin and small linear momenta and separation (compared to masses and the distances we are looking at) to obtain analytical formulas for the conformal factor of the spatial metric.
 We also compute the shape and location of the apparent horizon.
-Just to get a qualitative sense of the merging apparent horizons, we extrapolate our computation to the region when the black holes sufficiently separated from each other.
+Our perturbative approach fails for distances close to the black holes.